 - Safe Mode: All units can operate in Safe Mode, allowing units to be left running continuously in occupied

 areas without ventilation.

 - More Cleaning Power: Unique 360-Surround permanent nano-anatase TiO2 reactor grid maximizes the hydroxyl

 reactive surface area without restricting airflow, and is easy to replace.

 - Quality Optics: Machines use safe and cool-operating true 368nm anatase titanium dioxide (TiO2)-coated

-hours and are simple to change.
+of hours and are simple to change.

 - Hydroxyl Accelerator: BoiE's ultrasonic water vapor optional accessory adds moisture in low humidity

-conditions to increase hydroxyl reactions and works will all models.
+environments to increase hydroxyl reactions and works will all models.

 - GFCI Protection: Integrated into the wiring through an accessory outlet for electrical safety in wet